jundalisay/sp/content/en/material/principles/part-2/chapter-03b.md

 In Cartesian Physics, time is made up of independent moments or timespans.
 It follows that space is also independent as well.
 This leads to our concept of spacetime slices.

 {{< q a="Rene Descartes" c="Meditations, Part 3" >}}
-**A life-span can be divided into countless parts, each completely independent of the others.**  My existence at one time does not follow that I exist at later times, unless some cause keeps me in existence. **That cause creates me afresh at each moment.**

-The nature of time is different in:
-- the time for bringing something into existence, and
-- the time needed to keep a thing existing.
+**A life-span can be divided into countless parts, each completely independent of the others.**  My existence at one time does not follow that I exist at later times, unless some cause keeps me in existence. **That cause creates me afresh at each moment.** The nature of time is different in the time for bringing something into existence, and the time needed to keep a thing existing.
 {{< /q >}}